 DESIGN STUDIO

-Instructor(s): Prof. Christiane Weber, René Heusler
+Instructor(s): Christiane Weber, René Heusler

 In the seminar, students can independently pursue research projects of their own choice in the fields of architectural history, construction history or building research.

 Individually supervised, scientific methods and presentation media are tested and discussed in joint colloquia.

-The seminar supports independent academic work in preparation for academic papers, the Master's thesis or dissertation.
+The seminar supports independent academic work in preparation for academic papers, the Master's thesis or dissertation

 Instructor(s): Prof. Christiane Weber, Maria Saum, Volker Schwieger